mike4e/habitat/TERRAFORM.md

 }

 ```
-### define some Terraform outputs so we can the details of our instances
+### define some Terraform outputs so we can see the details of our instances
 ```
 mike@revo:~/git/mike4e/habitat$ cat terraform/ec2-instance/outputs.tf
 output "ec2_server1_instance_id" {